HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 mkdir /var/www/html/data - pi - pi - Anyone - Only owner - Anyone <br>
 mkdir /var/www/html/img - pi - pi - Anyone - Only owner - Anyone

-The root owner/group of /var/kaifalog is related to the fact that I run a cron job just after each midnight, to copy the completed logfiles to a USB stick.
+The root owner/group of /var/kaifalog is related to the fact that I run a cron job just after midnight, to copy the completed logfiles to a USB stick.
+Not described here.

 Now copy the files from github into the corresponding directories on RPi listed above.